-Distributions like Ubuntu, Debian uses APT as default online package manager.
-APT works with dpkg together where apt resolves dependencies and download packages from internet, network share etc. and dpkg installs, configure them.
-In this tutorial we will look how to use apt efficiently APT packages extensions are .deb which is actually dpkg packages.
-There is GUI application manager synaptic which have base features of the APT.
-Here is simple package name the information provided by package name.
+Distributions like Ubuntu, Debian use APT as a default online package manager.
+APT works with dpkg together where apt resolves dependencies and download packages from internet, network share, etc. and dpkg installs, configure them.
+In this tutorial, we will look at how to use apt efficiently APT packages extensions are .deb which is actually dpkg packages.
+There is a GUI application manager synaptic which have base features of the APT.
+Here is a simple package name the information provided by the package name.

 yakkety 4.9.0-2 amd64

-- Yaketty is the packages original name which is given by upstream provider.
-Some times package names can be change and different from upstream provider.
+- `Yaketty` is the packages original name which is given by the upstream provider.
+Some times package names can be changed and different from the upstream provider.
 But this situation is very rare.

-- 4.9.0 is version which is provided by the upstream developer.
+- `4.9.0` is a version that is provided by the upstream developer.

-- -2 is version added by package maintaner in Ubuntu repository.
-Some times distribution realted updates may needed different from original program.
+- `-2` is version added by package maintainer in the Ubuntu repository.
+Some times distribution-related updates may be needed different from the original program.

 Updating packages are done with two stages.
-First we will update repository information.
-Repository is place where packages are hold in the http or ftp server.
-Repository provides packages and metadata or information about packages.
-This information will get and then required packages will updates.
+First, we will update repository information.
+A repository is a place where packages are held in the HTTP or FTP server.
+The repository provides packages and metadata or information about packages.
+This information will get and then the required packages will updates.

 $ sudo apt-get update